aschmiedeke/gbtdocs/docs/source/how-tos/infrastructure/remote-connection.rst

 What to do if the GBO network is down/slow
 ------------------------------------------

 Occassionally we are experiencing network issues where either the entire Green Bank network is down or FastX and VNC sessions through Green Bank are extremely slow.
-In such a case you can try to establish a FastX connection through Charlottesville.
+If you are unsure which end of the internet is slow, try running a speed test on your network connection.
+If your speed levels are where they should according to your internet provider, the problem is likely on the Green Bank end of the network.
+In that case you can try to establish a FastX connection through Charlottesville.
 Point your browser to https://fastx.cv.nrao.edu.
 You will be prompted for a username and password.
 This should be your NRAO/GBO username and your UNIX password (the same you're using to connect to the GBO network described above).

 .. image:: images/fastX_cv_login.png